-What will change?
-Probably not a whole lot, considering Toyota just redesigned its popular compact SUV for model-year 2013.
-The company could add some new convenience features, including an updated version of its Entune infotainment system.
-A midcycle freshening, however, could be on tap for model-year 2016.
+Probably not a whole lot, considering this popular compact SUV is just two years out from its most recent redesign – and one year away from a midcycle freshening.
+The ’15 could gain some new convenience features, including an updated version of its maker’s Entune infotainment system.

-The 2015 Toyota RAV4 should see no change to its EPA estimated fuel economy over its 2014 counterpart’s scores of 24/31/26 city/highway/combined with front-wheel drive and 22/29/25 with AWD.
+Barring a turbcharged engine, there should be no change to EPA fuel economy ratings.
+That means 24/31/26 mpg city/highway/combined with front-wheel drive and 22/29/25 with AWD.
 RAV4 EV models would rate 78/74/76, according to the EPA’s MPGe (miles per gallon equivalent) scale.
 MPGe is a measurement of distance traveled per unit of energy consumed.
 The EV boasts a maximum driving range of 103 miles.
 Depending on your charging setup, the battery can be replenished in as few as 5-6 hours or as many as 44-52.